ChurnedNL/thesis24/README.md

 ## Separate your files in functions
 It is important to separate your code in functions.
 This will make it easier for others to understand and make use of your code.

 Every **script** file should consist of:
 - imports (from other files in this repository or from libraries)
 - one `main()` function that calls other functions
 - file dependent functions: functions that are only used in this file.
 These functions should be defined after the main() function.

-Note, we prefer to have more functions over only a few functions where too many steps are combined.
+Note: we prefer to have more functions over only a few functions where too many steps are combined.